tttp/dxid/README.md

 Using dxid instead of a number as the representation of the ID is **not increasing security**. knowing one dxid, it's trivial to find the ids below or above; do not use it thinking it will prevent users to access other records, you should enforce it otherwise (either authentication and ACL or with a cryptographic secure hash).

-it might be unexpected that some dxid do look like a number, either positive: _700,501,302,103_ or hex: _0xcd,0xfc,0x01_.
+it might be unexpected that some dxid do look like a number, either positive: _700,501,302,321, 103_

 To prevent that, we add an undescore to any dxid that could be ambigous.
     $npx dxid parse 791 -> 3-21